 Born and raised in Trinidad & Tobago, Fana Fraser is a performer and performance maker living in New York City.
 Her performance work is rooted in a contemporary Caribbean aesthetic and framed by narratives of women's erotic agency, desire, and sexuality in the Caribbean.
 Harnessing dance, theatre, and visual art, Fana creates performances that center hidden tales of people from global communities of color, rigorously imagining them with fantasy and compassion.
 She uses performance to gather community, foster multilayered storytelling, and facilitate cross-cultural dialogue.
 Fana is devoted to conjuring a space for performer and witness to negotiate ways of being.

-Fana is a CUNY Dance Initiative 2017-18 resident artist and was a Movement Research 2017 Artist-in-Residence Van Lier Fellow.
+Fana was a CUNY Dance Initiative 2017-18 resident artist and was a Movement Research 2017 Artist-in-Residence Van Lier Fellow.
 She was nominated and selected for MANCC Forward Dialogues, the 2017 inaugural choreographic lab for emerging movement-based artists, at MANCC.
 Fana was a 2016 artist-in-residence at the Dance & Performance Institute in Trinidad & Tobago and a resident artist for Open Call 2016 - a project partnership between BAAD! and Pepatián.
 Her performance work has been performed at Brooklyn Museum, Knockdown Center, BAX Emerging Artists Theatre's "Best of New Works Series", BAAD!ASS WOMEN Festival, Dixon Place, WestFest, the CURRENT SESSIONS, Trinidad Theatre Workshop, Movement Research at the Judson Church, Work Up at Gibney Dance, and La MaMa Moves!
 2017 - curated by Alexis Convento.

 Currently, Fana is the Rehearsal Director for Ailey II, and a Co-Director for Pepatián, a South Bronx-based arts organization, and performer in Infinity Folds by Samita Sinha.

 Fana began her dance training at Caribbean School of Dancing.
 She is the Founder of navel string studios, a Contemporary Caribbean Art House.